MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

 - The bot can have difficulty answering questions that require calculations, comparisons, or form submissions to provide answers.
 This includes questions that use comparative and superlative terms such as better or best, latest, or cheapest.

-- The **Generative Answers** capability doesn't remember context across multiple questions in the conversation (also known as "multi-turn questions").
+- The **generative answers** capability doesn't remember context across multiple questions in the conversation (also known as "multi-turn questions").
     You should treat each question you ask the bot as part of testing this capability in isolation.

 - If the bot can't generate an answer to a question, it will ask you to rephrase the question.
 After two of these prompts, the bot will initiate the [system **Escalate** topic](authoring-system-fallback-topic.md).